 The Soaring Popularity of Frenchies

 French bulldogs have skyrocketed in popularity over the last few years.
 In 2013, they were the 11th most popular dog breed in the United States, according to the American Kennel Club.
-A short three years later, they'd jumped to #6 of the most popular dog breeds.
+A short three years later, they'd jumped to the #6 position.

 Keep reading to explore what French bulldogs need in their diet, the optimal dog food ingredients for a healthy Frenchie and a nice coat, and what ingredients you should definitely avoid if you want a happy bulldog.